NZX slumps for ninth day in a row after US bloodbath wipes 600 points off Dow Jones

 Bascand said outside the US data was not so strong indicating global growth was no longer synchronised and stronger US data was not necessarily a good thing for all as it meant higher interest rates.

+In New Zealand, Bascand said there had a been a fall in business confidence and while this was not based on a recession there were concerns about higher costs for doing business and numbers crunched by his firm showed profit expectations were now 3.3 per cent lower than three months ago.

-Grant Williamson, a client adviser at broker Hamilton Hindin Greene, said another turbulent day on Wall St meant a fall in the New Zealand sharemarket was likely this morning.
+Grant Williamson, a client adviser at broker Hamilton Hindin Greene, said another turbulent day on Wall St was always likely to have an impact on the local market.

 "It is starting to influence the local market.
 We are starting to see downward pressure."